indrayam/coding-nerd-notes/java/java-learning-notes.md

   - Casting from a derived type to a base type moves up on the inheritance diagram, so it’s commonly called _upcasting_. _Upcasting_ is always safe because you’re going from a more specific type to a more general type.
   - You can also perform the reverse of upcasting, called _downcasting_
   - Although inheritance gets a lot of emphasis when teaching OOP, it doesn’t mean you should use it everywhere you possibly can.
 On the contrary, use it sparingly, only when it’s clear that inheritance is useful.
 If you remember to ask, “Do I need to upcast?” you’ll have a good tool for deciding between composition and inheritance.
+  - A better approach is to choose composition first, especially when it’s not obvious which approach to use.
+Composition does not force a design into an inheritance hierarchy.
+Composition is also more flexible because it’s possible to dynamically choose a type (and thus behavior) when using composition, whereas inheritance requires that an exact type be known at compile time.
+  - Another general guideline: Use inheritance to express differences in behavior, and fields (think, Composition) to express variations in state
+  - It would seem that the cleanest way to create an inheritance hierarchy is to take the "pure" approach.
+That is, only methods from the base class are overridden in the derived class.
+This is called a pure **"is-a"** relationship and is an example of _pure substitution_, since derived class objects can be perfectly substituted for the base class.
+While this is certainly one approach in designing with Inheritance, there is one other approach to consider: creating **"is-like-a"** relationship
+  - When a derived class has **"is-like-a"** relationship, the derived class is _like_ the base class - it has the same fundamental interface - but it has other features that require additional methods to implement.
+It comes with a drawback though.
+The extended part of the interface in the derived class is **not** available from the base class, so once you upcast, you can’t call the new methods
+    - You know an upcast is always safe because the base class cannot have a bigger interface than the derived class.
+Therefore, every message you send through the base- class interface is guaranteed to be accepted.
+    - With a _downcast_, however, you don’t really know that a shape (for example) is actually a circle.
+It could also be a triangle or square or some other type.
+    - In Java, every cast is checked!
+So even though it looks like you’re just performing an ordinary parenthesized cast, at run time this cast is checked to ensure it is in fact the type you think it is.
+If it isn’t, you get a `ClassCastException`.
+This act of checking types at run time is called `runtime type information` **(RTTI).**
   - `final`: Java’s final keyword has slightly different meanings depending on context, but in general it says, “This cannot be changed.”
     - `final` data: Many programming languages have a way to tell the compiler that a piece of data is constant.
 In Java, you don't.
 You use `final` modifier to make a variable constant, either at compile time or runtime.
     - By convention, `final static` primitives with constant initial values (that is, compile-time constants) are named with all capitals, with words separated by underscores.
 (This is just like C constants, which is where that style originated.)